sourcegraph/sourcegraph-public-snapshot/doc/index.md

 > NOTE: If you get stuck or need help, [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new?&title=Improve+Sourcegraph+quickstart+guide), [tweet (@srcgraph)](https://twitter.com/srcgraph) or [email](mailto:support@sourcegraph.com?subject=Sourcegraph%20quickstart%20guide).

+> NOTE: If you run Docker on an OS such as RHEL, Fedora, or CentOS with SELinux enabled, sVirt doesn't allow the Docker process to access `~/.sourcegraph/config` and `~/.sourcegraph/data`.
+In that case, you will see the following message: `Failed to setup nginx:failed to generate nginx configuration to /etc/sourcegraph: open /etc/sourcegraph/nginx.conf: permission denied`.
+To fix this, run: `mkdir -p ~/.sourcegraph/config ~/.sourcegraph/data && chcon -R -t svirt_sandbox_file_t ~/.sourcegraph/config ~/.sourcegraph/data`

 ## Upgrading Sourcegraph

 All you need to do to upgrade Sourcegraph is to restart your Docker server with a new image tag.